coinbase/coinbase-sdk-ruby/README.md

 # the data required to re-instantiate the Wallet at a later time.
 store(data)
 ```

 For convenience during testing, we provide a save_wallet method that stores the Wallet data in your local file system.
 This is an insecure method of storing wallet seeds and should only be used for development purposes.
 ```ruby
 u.save_wallet(w3)
 ```

 To encrypt the saved data, set encrypt to true.
+Note that your CDP API key also serves as the encryption key
+for the data persisted locally.To re-instantiate wallets with encrypted data, ensure that your SDK is configured with
+the same API key when invoking `save_wallet` and `load_wallets`.

 ```ruby
 u.save_wallet(w3, true)
 ```